faisalmemon/ios-crash-dump-analysis-book/examples/icdab_wrap_ios/icdab_wrap_ios_on_macos.md

  + 4
 ```

-This shows that when the program was loaded by `libdyld.dylib`, the UKit it expected, `UIKitCore`, was implemented via `UIKitMacHelper` support layer.
+This shows that when the program was loaded by `libdyld.dylib`, the UIKit it expected, `UIKitCore`, was implemented via `UIKitMacHelper` support layer.

 ```
 Binary Images: